fkhairallah/RedHeatpump/README.md

   Direct port to Platform.IO and conversion to C++ while still retaining the original Library This version was not tested on direct hardware
 ## Version 2.0
   Removed Dependency on initial Heatpump library and used Platform.IO library management which also include the move to JSON 6 library

+  _N.B.: this version is yet to be tested on Mitsubishi hardware_

 # Hardware Notes